 Human Capsules.
 Eight Female Artists

-from the Ursula Hauser Collection
+from the Ursula Hauser Collection, St. Gallen

 Staatliche Kunsthalle Baden-Baden,